 Marquette uses an online study abroad system to facilitate the application process.
-When students log into the system, they will be able to choose their program, see all requirements, upload documents and submit their application.
+When you log into the system, you will be able to select your program, view all application requirements, upload documents, request recommendations and submit questionnaires.

 GENERAL APPLICATION REQUIREMENTS

-The motivational essay responses are a critical part of the application process, as they are the primary way in which students communicate the academic appropriateness of their program selection and their preparedness for study abroad.
+The motivational essay responses are a critical part of the application process, as they are the primary way in which you can communicate the academic appropriateness of your program selection and your preparedness for study abroad.
 You will submit your responses through the online system.

-Students will answer each question below in one complete paragraph that is approximately 250-300 words in length.
-(Please note: Project GO-Jordan applications have a unique set of questions.
+Answer each question below in one complete paragraph that is approximately 250-300 words in length.
+(Please note: Project GO-ROTC Arabic Scholarship Program applications have a unique set of questions.
 Refer to the online application for complete essay prompts.)

 - What are your study abroad goals (think about the pre-advising or Study Abroad 101 session)?
 How does this program align with those goals?

 - How will this study abroad program build upon your education to date and connect to your studies when you return to campus as well as your vocation?
 Please describe the classes you plan to take abroad and how the academic focus of this program relates to your major, minor, and/or demonstrated academic and extracurricular interests including student organizations, service-learning, internships, research or other experiential opportunities.

 - One learning outcome related to study abroad is increasing one's intercultural competence: the ability to accurately recognize and respond to cultural similarities and differences.
 What attitudes, knowledge and skills do you currently possess in this domain that will help you during your study abroad experience?
 How do you plan to enhance these while abroad?

 All programs require at least one letter of recommendation.